-M. Pasteur officially announces that his researches have led him to the important discovery that if the poison of rabies is introduced into the bodies of monkeys it is greatly diminished in its virulence, and that in this milder form it may by inoculation be introduced into the bolies of other animals without producing any serious evil, but, on the contrary, destroying the liability to canine madness.
+M. Pasteur officially announces that his researches have led him to the important discovery that if the poison of rabies is introduced into the bodies of monkeys it is greatly diminished in its virulence, and that in this milder form it may by inoculation be introduced into the bodies of other | so arranged that some time during the day a animals without producing any serious evil, but, on the contrary, destroying the liability to canine madness.

 The heirlooms of Blenheim, which the Duke of Marlborough is trying to sell, include one of the very few services of solid gold plate existing in England.
-The Queen and the Dukes of Buccleuch and Wellington are understood to be almost the only persons possessing them.
+The Queen and the Dakes of Buccleuch and Wellington are understood to be almost the only persons possessing them.